Have a look at a NWBC Dinner and see how a typical function is organised.

-Kathryn Morgan-Jones from St David’s Hospice said “I was absolutely delighted to see the return of the Corporate Quiz which is courtesy of Barclays and to partner with North Wales Business Club too is a huge privilege.
+Kathryn Morgan-Jones from St David’s Hospice said “I was absolutely delighted to see the return of the Corporate Quiz which is courtesy of Barclays and to partner with North Wales Business Club is a huge privilege too.
 It’s a fun and exciting event with lots of twists and surprises as the leader board changes after every round.

-A special thanks to our Quizmaster, Rupert Moon who did an amazing job once again keeping everyone entertained throughout the evening and to all those who supported through sponsorship, donations and volunteering on the night”.
+A special thanks has to go to our Quizmaster, Rupert Moon who did an amazing job once again, keeping everyone entertained throughout the evening and to all those who supported through sponsorship, donations and volunteering on the night”.

 John Pitchford, Corporate Banking Director for Barclays said “We are delighted with the amount raised for St David’s Hospice and would like to thank everyone who supported us to make this happen.
 Alongside our Shared Growth Ambition, Barclays has a fantastic Colleague Community Programme that encourages employees to get involved in the causes we care about.
 It’s about giving back our skills, time and energy to support our local communities – so we’re thrilled to have raised this money.”

 David Williams, Chairman North Wales Business Club added “It was a privilege for the North Wales Business Club to partner Barclays and support St David's Hospice with this event once again.
 We were delighted with the amount raised for the Hospice on the evening and we look forward to the opportunity of working with them again in the future.

 For information about St David's Hospice Lottery please follow this link: St Davids Hospice Lottery Information Sheet